 As part of its effort to emphasize performance based compensation, the Compensation Committee has set base salaries at levels it considers modest and which, in the case of Messrs.
-Messmer and Waddell, have been at their current levels since 1998.
-The Committee instead heavily weights remuneration toward performance-based compensation.
-An examination of the Summary Compensation Table will show that the vast majority of each executive's compensation consists of restricted share awards under the Stock Incentive Plan and cash payments earned under the Annual Performance Bonus Plan.
+Messmer and Waddell, have not been increased since 1998.
+The Committee instead heavily weights remuneration toward performance based compensation.
+An examination of the Summary Compensation Table will show that the vast majority of each executive's compensation consists of performance based restricted share awards under the stockholder approved Stock Incentive Plan and performance based cash payments earned under the stockholder approved Annual Performance Bonus Plan.
 (With respect to Messrs.
-Messmer and Waddell, less than 4% of compensation comes from base salary.)
-The discussion of these plans below, under the "Grants of Plan-Based Awards" table, shows that actual amounts paid are highly-contingent upon the achievement of positive results.
+Messmer and Waddell, less than 6% of 2010 compensation came from base salary.)
+A detailed description of how these two plans operate appears in their descriptions below under the "Grants of Plan-Based Awards" table, and such descriptions of these plans in this Compensation Discussion and Analysis.
+As indicated by the descriptions of these plans in this Compensation Discussion and Analysis and below under the "Grants of Plan-Based Awards" table, the actual amounts paid are highly contingent upon the achievement of positive results.
 Earnings per share has been chosen as the measurement factor with respect to both of these plans because the Compensation Committee believes it is directly linked to stockholder value.
+The emphasis on performance based restricted share awards further ties management compensation to the long-term interests of stockholders.
+If actual diluted earnings per share for the performance period do not equal or exceed the specified target that was established by the Compensation Committee, all or a portion of the award is forfeited, as described below.
+(Restricted share awards are not increased, even if actual diluted earnings per share exceed the target.)
+Even after the performance period has ended and any downward adjustment in the number of shares has been made, shares are still not released to the executive officers.
+The time vesting provisions must still be satisfied.
+Therefore, the actual value of what the executive officer ultimately receives is determined by how the Company's stock price varies between the grant date and the vesting date.
+If the share price increases, then the executive officer benefits along with the Company's stockholders.
+If the share price decreases, the executive officer's ultimate payout also declines.
+In addition, both cash bonuses and share awards are subject to the Company's Clawback Policy, which is available at the Company's website at www.rhi.com in the "Corporate Governance" section under the "Investor Center" tab.